<< Short intro to LoC for SEO >>

 Deployment & Configuration

-Our contracts also have the capabilities to deploy a line for someone else so DAO ops, teams can deploy and configure contracts for a DAO and start attracting lenders before the DAO has to go through official governance to accept a position.
-This avoids the hell of DAO bureaucratic inertia.
 Teams can also write custom scripts to deploy and configure their Line and transfer ownership of revenue streams or treasury assets in a single vote/transaction.
-Here is a GovernorBravo example of IDLE Finance’s proposal to deploy a Debt DAO line of credit and transfer revenue streams from their FeeCollector contract after token holders
+Here is a GovernorBravo example of IDLE Finance’s proposal to deploy a Debt DAO line of credit and transfer revenue streams from their FeeCollector contract after token holders vote to spigot their revenue.

 Liquidations